 Over the past few years, Uber, Lyft and other similar ridesharing services have become popular methods of transportation for vacationers, business travelers and locals alike.
 Ridesharing companies, also known as “Transportation Network Companies” or “TNCs” under Texas law, are subject to rules and regulations regarding passenger safety.
 Still, legal questions abound related to legal recourse after a car accident or commission of a crime by TNC drivers.
 Incidents involving an Uber driver may raise a variety of questions relating to who is ultimately liable for the accident and the payment of damages.
 The specific facts of the case will dictate whether victims may pursue claims against the TNC, the driver, or both.
 If you have been injured in an accident or assaulted by a TNC driver, it is imperative to seek legal representation immediately.
-Our personal injury lawyers have experience handling complex cases in Fort Worth and other areas of Texas, including handling lawsuits against Uber.
-Contact us today to speak with a uber accident lawyer.
+Our rideshare accident lawyers have experience handling complex cases in Fort Worth and other areas of Texas, including handling lawsuits against Uber.
+Contact us today to speak with a Hurst uber accident lawyer.

 Generally speaking, drivers who fail to follow the established traffic laws or breach their duty to drive safely will be held liable for accidents resulting from their noncompliance.
 This holds true for everyone, including Uber, Lyft, and other rideshare drivers.
 Those who suffer injuries or property damage, as a result, are entitled to recover damages from the responsible party.
 In catastrophic cases, one may seek compensation for past and future lost wages, medical bills, and pain and suffering.
 In a typical auto accident case, the injured party will look to the driver’s insurance company for compensation.
 Texas law requires TNC drivers to maintain certain levels of insurance.
 When a driver is on duty but not yet carrying a passenger, the regulations mandate coverage at slightly higher levels than the state’s minimum requirements for other drivers.
 The policy must, at a minimum, cover $50,000 per person injured and $25,000 to cover property damage, capped at $100,000 per incident.
 When the driver has a passenger, the TNC must carry a $1 million policy on the driver’s behalf.